 - 1. If such a family applies for HCV housing assistance and during the application process it is found that the applicant was a previous tenant who left owing a debt to the PHA, another PHA, or Multifamily program, the PHA will require the applicant to: - a.
-If the debt is owed to the PHA, the applicant must pay the debt in full to the PHA before being issued a voucher, or - b.
-If the debt is owed to another PHA or Multifamily program, the applicant must enter into a Repayment Agreement with the other PHA or Multifamily program to whom the debt is owed and pay the debt in full before being issued a voucher. - 2.
+If the debt is owed to the PHA, the applicant must pay the debt in full to the PHA within 10 calendar days of notification before the application will be processed. - b.
+If the debt is owed to another PHA or Multifamily program, the applicant must pay the debt in full before the application will be processed. - 2.
 If the applicant states the debt owed to the PHA, other PHA, or Multifamily program has been paid in full, the PHA will require the applicant to provide documentation from the other PHA or the Multifamily program who the debt was owed to verify that the debt was paid in full.
 The PHA will research its records to determine if the debt to the PHA was paid in full. - 3.
 If the applicant is currently in a Repayment Agreement with the PHA, another PHA, or a Multifamily program, the PHA will require the applicant to: - a.
-If the debt is owed to the PHA, the applicant must pay the debt in full to the PHA before being issued a voucher, or - b.
-If the debt is owed to another PHA or Multifamily program, the applicant must provide documentation from the PHA or Multifamily program who holds the Repayment Agreement and pay the debt in full before being issued a voucher.
+If the debt is owed to the PHA, the applicant must pay the debt in full to the PHA within 10 calendar days of notification before the application will be processed. - b.
+If the debt is owed to another PHA or Multifamily program, the applicant must provide documentation from the PHA or Multifamily program who holds the Repayment Agreement that the debt has been paid in full before the application will be processed.